 OK, so here is the 8-step formula.
 These are all things that successful affiliates do that most affiliates don’t do:

 Create – Promoting a raw affiliate link to a product sales page sets you up to lose money straight off the bat.
 You need to create an automated digital sales funnel which builds your email contact list on the front end so that you can grow your contact base while you promote.
 After your visitors subscribe to your email list to get your free offer, your funnel needs to automatically present the product you’re promoting to them.
 Most people don’t buy a product on their first exposure to that product, which means that building a list so that you can give your prospects further opportunities to buy your product massively increases your affiliate campaign profit.
 If you’re promoting with paid advertising, a good digital sales funnel can mean the difference between a huge roi (return on investment) and a huge loss from promoting raw affiliate links.
 If you’re promoting with free traffic, using a digital sales funnel means you work less hard for more profit.
 If you don’t know how to create an automated digital sales funnel, click here to see a done-for-you funnel you can use which works well at building your list and churning out commissions.
-If you’re just starting out with affiliate marketing and not yet ready to build a contact list of your own, 4StreamIncome is a great solution for making money easily by giving away free money-making websites.
-The advantage of this system is that your visitors don’t have to buy anything to get their free website and the page you promote does the selling for you after they sign-up for the free 4si offer.
-There is another alternative for people who aren’t yet ready to build a list, Covert Commissions is a service you can use to sell affiliate products by giving away free reports.
+Covert Commissions is an alternative for people who aren’t yet ready to build their own list with their own autoresponder.
+It enables you to sell affiliate products by giving away free reports.
 People who sign up for the free report receive follow-ups from the Covert Commissions team with your affiliate links in them.
-This is another great shortcut for beginners.
+This is a great shortcut for beginners.

 Promote – There’s a lot of misconceptions about traffic and it’s important to understand the difference between targeted visitors and ‘clicks’.
 There are a lot of sites around that will sell you a 100000 clicks for 5 bucks or whatever.
 This type of traffic won’t make you any money because the clicks, if they’re even made by human visitors, aren’t targeted.
 In other words, your website isn’t getting visited by people who are interested in your offers.
 Many affiliates think that any clicks will eventually convert into sales.
 The truth is that clicks must be targeted to convert into leads and sales.
 If you don’t get targeted traffic, you won’t make any money – it’s that simple.
 There are only 2 basic ways to send visitors to a webpage: with paid advertising and with free traffic methods.
 The fastest way is with paid advertising although some free traffic methods can also be very effective.
 One type of paid advertising that has worked better for me than any other is solo advertising.
 In my experience, the best place to get cost effective solo ads is at Udimi, a marketplace where you can buy solo emails to established marketers’ lists.
 Advertisers leave ratings for solo ad vendors so that you can see what sort of results other people are getting with each vendor.
 Two more awesome ad sources, which have generated many times more revenue than they cost me to acquire are Referral Frenzy and Truckload Of Ads, although these sites are unsuitable for promoting offers which are not related to making money online and internet marketing.
 There are a few free traffic methods that have yielded good results for me.
 For example, if you’re promoting products related to making money online, you can get lots of free targeted visitors by using ad exchanges.
 These include mailers, safelists, text ad exchanges and traffic exchanges.
 Whilst these sources won’t work as well as real solo ads, they’re free and most of the people using these sites have an online business to promote, so your sites are being visited by people who want to make money on the net.
 Personally, I’ve never had any success with trying to gamify search engine algorithms with seo, so I don’t really do any search engine optimization.
 On the other hand, social media sites have worked quite well for me, although no free traffic source I have tried has worked anywhere near as well as paid advertising and if you want to get your affiliate business launched quickly, paid advertising is by far the best solution.